Tromsø University Museum: The Samekulturen exhibition

-A milestone in the museum's history was the opening of the permanent exhibition "Samekulturen" (The Sami Culture) on June 15, 1973.
-Produced by Professor Ørnulv Vorren with financial support from the Norwegian Arts Council and Research Council, this exhibition has served as an arena for the dissemination of Sami culture for over four decades.
+A milestone in the museum's history was the opening of the permanent exhibition "Samekulturen" (The Sámi Culture) on June 15, 1973.
+Produced by Professor Ørnulv Vorren with financial support from the Norwegian Arts Council and Research Council, this exhibition has served as an arena for the dissemination of Sámi culture for over four decades.
 Its development was influenced by Vorren's museum fact-finding missions abroad and Ernst Manker's exhibition at the Nordic Museum of Stockholm.
-The Sami artist Iver Jåks (1932–2007) played a key role in creating the exhibition's visual character, receiving a scholarship from 1967 to 1972 to illustrate Samekulturen.
-Several Sami academics were also involved in collecting materials and organizing the museum's educational programs, including individuals who later became prominent in Sami cultural and political institutions.
+The Sámi artist Iver Jåks (1932–2007) played a key role in creating the exhibition's visual character, receiving a scholarship from 1967 to 1972 to illustrate Samekulturen.
+Several Sámi academics were also involved in collecting materials and organizing the museum's educational programs, including individuals who later became prominent in Sámi cultural and political institutions.

 The exhibition presents Sami culture thematically, focusing primarily on livelihood (particularly reindeer nomadism), handicraft, and pre-Christian religion.
 It begins by mapping the Sami territory and includes over 900 objects arranged in typologies and series.
-During the 1990s, parts of the exhibition were updated to include focus on Sami political life, and in 2000, a complementary exhibition titled "Sápmi - en nasjon blir til" (Sápmi - Becoming a nation) opened alongside it.
-Today, Samekulturen remains both an historical document of museological practices and a resource for the revitalization of Sami material culture and identity, with visitors regularly studying the exhibition's artifacts to reclaim traditional knowledge and techniques.
+During the 1990s, parts of the exhibition were updated to include focus on Sámi political life, and in 2000, a complementary exhibition titled "Sápmi - en nasjon blir til" (Sápmi - Becoming a nation) opened alongside it.
+Today, Samekulturen remains both an historical document of museological practices and a resource for the revitalization of Sámi material culture and identity, with visitors regularly studying the exhibition's artifacts to reclaim traditional knowledge and techniques.

+In 2024, a new component entitled "Rávdnji – the Strong Current" was added to explore Sámi heritage in Tromsø.